gvwilson/thirdbit/src/fiction/iffy/index.md

 Sandrine doubted the makeshift bomb would slow their pursuers down by much, but every second counted.

-The scientists and engineers who erected the first building at Bharati Station played a single game of cricket in the snow so that they could send pictures of it back to their families.
+The scientists and engineers who erected the first buildings at Bharati Station played a single game of cricket in the snow so that they could send pictures of it back to their families.
 As the temperature and other buildings both went up in the years and decades that followed,